 Portugal

-On the other hand, countries like the Czech Republic, Slovenia, and Germany have declared data retention illegal and unconstitutional.
+Some countries like the Czech Republic, Slovenia, and Germany have declared data retention illegal and unconstitutional.
 In other countries, there are ongoing legal disputes about the constitutionality of data retention law.

 In the United States, the position of the law on data retention is not precise.
 ISPs can decide to keep users’ data to improve their marketing techniques, which government agencies can compel them to submit.